Christopher Fitzgerald (actor): Theatre

+In March 2016, he joined the cast of Broadway transfer Waitress, playing the role of Ogie and stayed with the production on and off through 2021.
+In 2021, he also played David in the Broadway revival of Company.
+He played Patsy, Guard 2 and the Mayor in the 2023 Broadway revival of Spamalot.

 Films

 Fitzgerald's first film role was a bit part in the movie Boiler Room starring Vin Diesel and Ben Affleck.
 His next part was in the movie Personal Velocity: Three Portraits as Greg.
 Personal Velocity won two awards at the 2002 Sundance Film Festival, including Best Cinematography.

 Fitzgerald starred in 2012's Girl Most Likely alongside Kristen Wiig, Annette Bening, Matt Dillon and Darren Criss.

+He was also in the professionally shot stage recording of the musical Waitress, reprising his role of Ogie.

 Television

 On the television show Twins on The WB, Fitzgerald played the character of Neil, beginning in 2005.
 The show was cancelled on May 18, 2006, following the merger of The WB and UPN that created the new network The CW.

 He appeared in full costume as an adult Cabbage Patch doll in a Geico insurance commercial.

 In 2017, Fitzgerald played the role of J.J.
 Valentine in the Netflix limited series Godless, and played children's entertainer/child trafficker Sonny Shine in the SyFy fantasy black comedy crime series Happy!.